Lianela/Project_Alyssa/README.md

 The main script had to be changed to use the new logic.py and generator.py modules, ensuring the roleplay loop integrates both components seamlessly.

-Now we this we ensure a proper usage of memories and prevent lack of updates.
+Now with this we ensure a proper usage of memories and prevent lack of updates.

 ✦•······················•✦•······················•✦